Mission and impact

 BEPS is of major significance for developing countries due to their heavy reliance on corporate income tax, particularly from multinational enterprises.
 Engaging developing countries in the international tax agenda is important to ensure that they receive support to address their specific needs and can effectively participate in the process of standard-setting on international tax.

-The OECD/G20 Inclusive Framework on BEPS brings together over 135 countries and jurisdictions to collaborate on the implementation of the BEPS Package.
+The OECD/G20 Inclusive Framework on BEPS brings together 140 countries and jurisdictions to collaborate on the implementation of the BEPS Package.

 The BEPS package provides 15 Actions that equip governments with the domestic and international instruments needed to tackle tax avoidance.
 Countries now have the tools to ensure that profits are taxed where economic activities generating the profits are performed and where value is created.
 These tools also give businesses greater certainty by reducing disputes over the application of international tax rules and standardising compliance requirements.